larainezo/tp/docs/UserGuide.md

 * Parameters can be in any order (except `INDEX`). <br> e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
 * Extraneous parameters for commands that do not take in parameters (such as `list`) will be ignored. <br> e.g. if the command specifies `list 123`, it will be interpreted as `list`.
 * Command keywords are case-sensitive.
 Command keywords for the commands should be exactly the same as demonstration, or else Dormie would not recognize it. <br> e.g. `add` is the command keyword in the add command, where `Add` or `ADD` will not work.
+* When a command is invalid or fails, the error message will guide you to a valid command.
+You may also want to refer to some details of the command in this user guide to help troubleshoot.

 </div>